lelongc/lang/business/Email Writing.md

 ---

 Nếu bạn cần **mẫu email hoàn chỉnh** cho từng tình huống hoặc muốn luyện tập phản hồi email, hãy nói rõ nhé!
+Dưới đây là các **mẫu email hoàn chỉnh** cho từng tình huống phổ biến trong công sở, dựa trên nội dung của file bạn cung cấp:

+---

+### 1. **Xin lỗi và cảm ơn** (Apology & Appreciation)

+**Subject:** Apology for Delayed Response

+Dear Mr. Smith,

+I hope this email finds you well.

+I apologize for any inconvenience caused by my delayed response.
+Thank you for your understanding and patience.
+I appreciate you bringing this matter to my attention.

+If you have any further concerns, please let me know.

+Best regards,
+[Your Name]

+---

+### 2. **Nhắc lại/Đôn đốc** (Reminder/Follow-up)

+**Subject:** Gentle Reminder: Project Update Needed

+Hi Anna,

+Just a gentle reminder regarding the project update I requested last week.
+I wanted to check in and see if you have had a chance to review the latest documents.

+Please let me know if you need any assistance.

+Kind regards,
+[Your Name]

+---

+### 3. **Gửi tài liệu/Đính kèm** (Sending Attachments)

+**Subject:** Attached: Quarterly Report

+Hello Team,

+Attached please find the quarterly report for your review.
+I am sending you the requested documents and additional data for your reference.

+Please see the attached file for more details.
+If you have any questions, feel free to contact me.

+Sincerely,
+[Your Name]

+---

+### 4. **Đề nghị giúp đỡ** (Offering Help)

+**Subject:** Assistance with New Software

+Good afternoon John,

+I am writing to let you know that if you need assistance with the new software installation, please let me know.
+I am happy to help if needed.

+Looking forward to hearing from you.

+Best regards,
+[Your Name]

+---

+### 5. **Yêu cầu thông tin/Phản hồi** (Requesting Information/Feedback)

+**Subject:** Request for Feedback on Proposal

+Dear Ms. Lee,

+I am writing to request your feedback on the proposal I sent last Friday.
+Could you please clarify any points or let me know if you need further information?

+Thank you for your time and consideration.
+I look forward to your reply.

+Kind regards,
+[Your Name]

+---

+### 6. **Xác nhận & Phản hồi** (Confirmation & Response)

+**Subject:** Confirmation of Meeting

+Hi Tom,

+Thank you for your prompt response.
+I have received your email and confirm my attendance at the meeting scheduled for tomorrow.

+If you have any questions, feel free to contact me.

+Best regards,
+[Your Name]

+---

+### 7. **Thông báo chung** (General Announcement)

+**Subject:** Office Closure Notice

+To whom it may concern,

+I would like to inform you that our office will be closed next Monday due to a public holiday.
+Please plan your work schedule accordingly.

+If you need any further information, please let me know.

+Yours faithfully,
+[Your Name]

+---

+Nếu bạn muốn thêm các mẫu cho tình huống khác hoặc cần điều chỉnh cho ngành nghề cụ thể, hãy nói rõ nhé!